sadimauro/pycon_2019/presentation/notes.md

 Keynotes:
 * Russell Keith-Magee, member of django (Python web framework) core team, and owner? of beeware.org.
 "What is Python's Black Swan?"
+* Sha Wallace-Stepter.
+Python and OS is power.
+Inclusion is love.
+* Jessica McKellar.
+Our criminal jusdtice system is horrible, hella racist, wildly ineffective.
+What can we do to help as programmers?

 In addition to talks(Fri-Sun): lightning talks (Fri-Sun), tutorials (Wed-Thu), posters (Sun), job fair (Sun), Education Summit (Thu; how to bring coding literacy to wide audiences).